AXIS A1610 Network Door Controller

 If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network.

-1. Type a password.
-Follow the instructions about secure passwords.
+2. Enter a password.
 See Secure passwords.

-3. Click Add user.
+5. Click Add account.

 Important